cc-cardclub/CardClub/README.md

 ### Current state
 During the lessons, only a leaderboard was implemented instead of the multiplayer mode.<br>
 In order to use it, the CardClubServer must be deployed using Docker.
-Instructions for this can be found [here](https://github.com/cc-cardclub/CardClub#cardclubserver).
+Instructions for that can be found [here](https://github.com/cc-cardclub/CardClub#cardclubserver).

 ### Built with